mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - `-localtime` set rtc to local time instead of utc.
 Required at least for DOS or Windows.
 - `-usb -usbdevice tablet` for a better mouse experience in graphical mode (mouse control is better but may still be laggy).

-After installation, the image can be started up with the same command line by (optionally) removing the installation media image and changing the boot command to `-boot c`, e.g.:
+After installation, the image can be started up with the same command line by removing the boot command or by changing it to boot from the first hard disk instead of the installation media (e.g. `-boot c`).
+The installation media option `--cdrom ...` can also be removed.

 {% highlight bash %}
 sudo kvm vdisk.img -m <memory in megabytes> -boot c [-snapshot] -net nic,model=virtio -net tap
 {% endhighlight %}

-The `-boot c` option instructs the OS to boot from the first hard disk.
+The `-boot c` option is the default and instructs the OS to boot from the first hard disk.
 You can use the `-snapshot` option to prevent any changes to be written on the disk image itself (writes to temp files instead).
+In a headless environment, you can use the `-nographic` option to run in terminal mode if the guest OS supports it (exit terminal mode with `Ctrl-A` `X`).

 If you need to [find the IP address of a running VM][Find the IP of a running VM] and the mac address is known, run `arp -an | grep <mac address of the VM>`